Back to Blog

 6. Hurricane Deductible Selection

 The hurricane deductible is expressed as a percentage of your total insured value and represents your association's out-of-pocket cost before the carrier pays a wind claim.
-Choosing a higher deductible reduces your premium but increases your financial exposure.

 Hurricane DeductiblePremium ImpactExample: $15M TIV